aerogear/trira/README.md

 ## Assumptions

 * All checklists are included in JIRA description field
-* Labels on cards in Trello are used to label issues in JIRA
+* Labels on cards in Trello are used to label issues in JIRA (labels in Trello can't contain spaces)
 * It is current not possible to sync data from JIRA to Trello
 * Tool ignores existing issues, hence every run creates new issues - instead of updating them
 * Tool creates issues where provided jira user acts as reporter